 Evergreen Colombo has a beautiful garden gifted with greenery.
 Expect to wake up to twittering of birds and run after butterflies of different colors.
 Spot wee squirrels munching onto teeny jam nuts and have a meal at their garden restaurant.
 Evergreen Colombo is a quiet place offering you great privacy and comfort.
 But they are all into meeting other guests, too.
 There are two large communal areas with comfy couches, a dining area, garden restaurant and a spacious lobby with a projector for screening movies.
 They also have an in-built bar which is not open yet and here’s hoping they will get the acceptance from the local authority so guests can grab a beer and let the convos flow.

 The Staff (4/5)

 Evergreen Colombo is owned by Matt – a friendly kiwi who will always be there to help you, and Caitlyn who’s really very friendly and loves cheesecakes a tad too much.
 The staff is pretty helpful, too.
-When we were based there, one guest forgot his passport and left to airport on a taxi.
+When we were based there, one guest forgot his passport and left to the airport on a taxi.
 As soon as the staff found it, they hurried up and called the taxi driver to get back and gave him the passport.

 They have a top quality chef.
-Their chef is specialized in all sorts of culinary arts and have served for the French High Commission before.
+Their chef is specialized in all sorts of culinary arts and has served for the French High Commission before.
 Yep, the food is fabulous here (more on this later).

 The room(s) (5/5)